iTusharyadav/minify/README.md

 ---

 <p align="center">
-  "Code your adventure, and let the journey begin!"
+  "Code your adventure, and let the journey begin!" :medal_military:
 </p>